Table of Contents

 - Communicating key information to neighborhood stakeholders to ensure all are aware of the latest resources and are able to navigate city and state processes.

-In the past twelve months, we built upon previous programs and introduced a series of new projects and programs to support the businesses of Pioneer Square, including:
+In the past six months, we built upon previous programs and introduced a series of new projects and programs to support the businesses of Pioneer Square, including:

-BIA Inspiration Fund The Pioneer Square Business Improvement Area Stakeholder Board allocated $10,000 to two cultural and creative community projects which will be completed in summer 2022.
+BIA Inspiration Fund The Pioneer Square Business Improvement Area Stakeholder Board allocated $17,500 to four cultural and creative community projects which will be completed in summer 2023.

 Welcoming Returning Markets We welcomed the returning upper floor workforce back to Pioneer Square through extensive outreach to large employers and providing incentives and information for their staff to engage with neighborhood businesses.

 Technical Assistance Support We assisted business owners in navigating City and State resources and systems to mitigate the ongoing economic impact of the pandemic.
-Additionally, we developed an online collection of resources relevant to the needs of neighborhood businesses.
+We developed an online collection of resources relevant to the needs of neighborhood businesses.
+Additionally, we hosted a series of information sessions to prepare businesses for major events such as the 2023 MLB All Star Game.

-Voicing Needs We consistently and directly voiced our businesses’ needs to regional leaders including Seattle City Council, the Mayor’s Office, King County Council, the County’s Executive Office, and Sound Transit to unwaveringly advocate for parks and public spaces, reopening City Hall Park, City of Seattle resources through the 2022/2023 budget process, and Sound Transit 3.
+Voicing Needs We consistently and directly voiced our businesses’ needs to the Seattle City Council and Mayor’s Office as well as King County Council and the County’s Executive Office to unwaveringly advocate for Pioneer Square.

-Spring Clean We hosted over 200 volunteers for the first in-person Spring Clean in over two years to make a positive difference in the community and make Pioneer Square an even more beautiful and welcoming neighborhood.
+Spring Clean We hosted over 200 volunteers for the 13th Annual Spring Clean to make a positive difference in the community and make Pioneer Square an even more beautiful and welcoming neighborhood.

 Facade Repair Improvement Fund We relaunched the Facade Repair Improvement Fund with $100,000 in funding to provide financial support to businesses and property owners to replace broken windows and repair or improve the appearance of building facades or storefronts